Raunak-Sarmacharya/kcn-seniors-docs/docs/getting-started/architecture.md

 order: 2
 ---

-# KCN Seniors Website - Complete System Architecture
+# Website - Complete System Architecture

 ## Overview

-The KCN Seniors website (KCNseniors.coop) is a comprehensive WordPress-based community management system for the Killick Coast North Seniors Co-operative, serving Bauline, Flatrock, and Pouch Cove in Newfoundland, Canada.
+The website is a comprehensive WordPress-based community management system for the seniors co-operative.
 This is a non-profit community service co-operative where volunteers offer services to help seniors age well at home and in their communities, following co-operative values and the Village Model.

 ## System Architecture Overview